OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

         make fpga
 </pre>
 Hardware compilation takes several hours to complete.
-Once complete, you should see `board_test.fpga` executable generated.
+Once complete, you should see `sample-name.fpga` executable generated, where sample-name could be `board_test` or `io_streaming_one_pipe`.
 Run the generated hardware executable as follows:

 </pre>

-       ./board_test.fpga
+       ./sample-name.fpga
 </pre>

 > **Note:** If your FPGA compile fails to meet timing requirements, the Intel oneAPI compiler prints an error message, returns an error code and deletes the generated binary.
-In case of timing failure, `*.failing_clocks.rpt` and `*.failing_paths.rpt` files are generated in compiled output directory `board_test.fpga.prj`.
+In case of timing failure, `*.failing_clocks.rpt` and `*.failing_paths.rpt` files are generated in compiled output directory `sample-name.fpga.prj`, where sample-name could be `board_test` or `io_streaming_one_pipe`.
 You can recompile with a different seed using `-Xsseed` option.
 You can pass this option using `USER_HARDWARE_FLAGS=-Xsseed=seed_value` in the `cmake` command above and recompile hardware image.

 To view test details and usage information using the binary, use the -help option.

 </pre>

-        ./board_test.fpga -help
+        ./sample-name.fpga -help # sample-name could be board_test or io_streaming_one_pipe.
 </pre>

 ### **2.7 Release VF**